junieroliva/funcLearn/README.md

 Demos
 --------
 Please see the following scripts to illustrate how to do various functional based ML tasks:
+>- `demos/getpcs_demo.m`
+Shows how to use osfe to get projection coefficients to represent functions
 >- `demos/dist2real_demo.m`
 Perform distribution to real regression task on synthetic data using double basis estimate as in *Fast Distribution to Real Regression.*